pkdindustries/soulshack/README.md

 ## features

 - connects to an irc server and joins a specified channel
-- utilizes the openai gpt-4 model to generate realistic and human-like responses
+- utilizes the openai api and compatible endpoints like ollama
 - allows dynamic configuration of bot settings through commands
 - supports ssl connections for secure communication
-- can adopt various personalities by via configuration files

 ## building